 Although most of us would never admit it, inside of us is a deeply rooted desire to live the perfect life.
 How often is perfection discussed, written about, or brought up in everyday conversation?
 The results may astonish you.
 According to our friend google, about 1,830,000,000 results.
 It turns out, I’m not the only one with an obsession.

 We want to marry the perfect spouse.
 Have the perfect kiddos.
 Keep the perfect house.
 And be in perfect health.

 Don’t think you do?

 What is the biggest topic amongst your friends?
-What comes up repeatedly in your Bible study?
-What is your biggest complaint?
+And what comes up repeatedly in your Bible study?
+Furthermore, what is your biggest complaint?
 I have a sneaky suspicion it revolves around all the ways your life isn’t perfect.
 It probably has something to do with how you feel stressed out, disappointed, exhausted, or downright hopeless.
 How your life isn’t as good as you think it should be.

 Your husband is driving you crazy because he isn’t spending enough time at home.
 Your kids are going bonkers because they aren’t obeying your rules.
 You have to go visit the doctor because you are not feeling well.
 You hate to visit the mailbox because of another late bill.

 And if that’s not enough, try attending a little league baseball game or high school competition of sorts.
 You are going to see the ugly side of someone coming out.
 It is a guarantee.
 Spend some time on the sidelines.
 It’s not the prettiest sight.
 A parent goes ballistic because the referee called the third “strike” on their next mega-superstar child.
 A coach gets a beat down because “clearly the most talented child on the team” did not get enough playing time.
 Or, a mother inhales a box of kleenex like nobody’s business because her daughter was not named the captain of the cheerleading squad.